Bedroom count

 Quick answers to common questions about the Southbridge rental market.

-Average rent prices in Southbridge have increased by 3% over the last month and have increased by 5% since last year.
+Average rent prices in Southbridge have remained the same over the last month and have increased by 6% since last year.

-To comfortably afford rent in Southbridge, you'd need to earn approximately $69,000/year, based on spending no more than 30% of your income on rent.
+To comfortably afford rent in Southbridge, you'd need to earn approximately $70,000/year, based on spending no more than 30% of your income on rent.

 Southbridge offers good options for renters with pets, with 41% of available listings welcoming furry companions.
 This makes pet-friendly policies the most common amenity across the rental market.
 With an average of 46 apartments available monthly, pet owners should find multiple suitable options when searching for their next home.